Influenced

 Location : Parliament Street

-To further the development of broadcasting, the government acquired the services of Lionel Fielden of the BBC.
-He came out to India in August 1935 and assumed charge as Controller of Broadcasting.
-Together Lionel Fielden drew up a plan which was adopted with modifications after the appointment of a Chief Engineer, Mr. C.W.
+In India, the story of broadcasting flourished significantly in the year 1936.
+To further the development of broadcasting, the government acquired the services of Lionel Fielden of the BBC who came to India in August 1935 and assumed charge as Controller of Broadcasting.
+The central station at Delhi was inaugurated on New Year's Day of 1936.
+Following which, Fielden felt he needed the assistance of technical expert to help him drawing up plans for the expansion of radio.
+Thus H.L.
+Kirke, a distinguished BBC research engineer, came to India on 23rd January 1936.Together Lionel Fielden drew up a plan which was adopted with modifications after the appointment of a Chief Engineer, Mr. C.W.
 Goyder, also of BBC, who assumed charge in August.

 The building adorns Art Deco features in its cream colored vertical flutes lined up against the brick red backdrop, the low relief vertical lines running horizontally on top along the entire building, the bulbous circular form, curved edges and the flat roof.
 Inside, one can spot the recessed lines detail within the building atrium.
 Some interesting details in the terrazzo flooring are also seen in the form of the honeycomb-like structure, geometric criss-cross pattern along with the star shapes.